Dabir Khan: Career

 Dabir Khan learned veena from his grandfather, Wazir Khan.
 He was employed at All India Radio Calcutta.
 Dabir Khan is also considered as one of India's legendary musician Miyan Tansen's last descendants and in 1969 was awarded a Sangeet Natak Akademi Award.
-Among the pupils of Dabir Khan was K.C.
-Dey, Pandit Santosh Banerjee (Formerly head of department of instrumental music, Rabindra Bharati University, Calcutta), Asit De (Head of the Theory Division of the Saha Institute of Nuclear Physics, Kolkata) and the noted singer Manna Dey.
+Among the pupils of Dabir Khan were K. C. Dey, the noted singer Manna Dey, Asit De (head of the Theory Division of the Saha Institute of Nuclear Physics, Kolkata), and Pandit Santosh Banerjee (formerly head of department of instrumental music, Rabindra Bharati University, Calcutta).